-Combine the amounts shown on lines 5d and 7d and enter the result here.
+Combine the amounts shown on lines 6e through 9 and enter the result on line 10.

-- If line 8 is less than \$2,500, you may pay the amount with Form 941-SS or you may deposit the amount.
+• If line 10 is less than \$2,500 or total taxes after adjustments on the preceding quarterly return was less than \$2,500, and you did not incur a \$100,000 next-day deposit obligation during the current quarter.
+You may pay the amount with Form 941-SS or you may deposit the amount.
 To avoid a penalty, you must pay the amount in full with a timely filed return or you must deposit the amount timely.
 See section 8 of Pub.
-80 (Circular SS) for information and rules about federal tax deposits. - If line 8 is \$2,500 or more, you must deposit the amount by using the Electronic Federal Tax Payment System (EFTPS) or at an authorized financial institution with Form 8109.
-The amount shown on line 8 must equal the "Total liability for quarter" shown on Form 941-SS, line 17 or the

-"Total liability for the guarter" shown on Schedule B (Form 941).
+80 (Circular SS) for information and rules about federal tax deposits.

+If line 10 is \$2,500 or more and total taxes after adjustments on the preceding return was \$2,500 or more, or if you incurred a \$100,000 next-day deposit obligation during the current quarter.
+You must make deposits according to your deposit schedule.
+See section 8 of Pub.
+80 (Circular SS) for information and rules about federal tax deposits.
+The amount shown on line 10 must equal the "Total liability for quarter" shown on Form 941-SS, line 17 or the "Total liability for the quarter" shown on Schedule B (Form 941).

 If you are a semiweekly depositor, you must complete Schedule B (Form 941).
-If you fail to CAUTION complete and submit Schedule B (Form 941), the

-IRS will assert deposit penalties based on available information.
+If you fail to complete and submit Schedule B (Form 941), the IRS will assert deposit penalties based on available information.